-A rider whose machine is disabled before the rider reaches the finish line may push or pull the machine, with the rider's own unaided muscular energy, across the finish line and will be considered to have completed the race.
-A rider is said to have finished a race when the rider is in contact and in control of the machine as it crosses the finish line.
+A rider whose machine is disabled before the rider reaches the finish line may push or pull the machine, with the rider's own unaided muscular energy, across the transponders line and will be considered to have completed the race.
+A rider is said to have finished a race when the rider is in contact and in control of the machine as it crosses the transponder line.
+The transponder line is the official finish line.